epfl-lasa/simulator-backend/pybullet_zmq/README.md

 The simulation can be configured by setting the values in [franka_config.yaml](pybullet_zmq/config/franka_config.yaml) to the desired ones.
 Alternatively, the desired configuration file can be specified with the `--config-file` argument (relative and absolute paths allowed), as shown above.

-### Pycharm setup for integrated Python development

-See [ros-pycharm-example](https://github.com/domire8/ros-pycharm-example) for help on configuring a Python interpreter with an SSH host.